 Nothing new here.
 This is old, old news; that white supremacists still exist, and that their arguments have been adopted and inculcated into the politics of libertarians and conservatives, and through them into the Republican party.
 I recognized his arguments as being representative of this particular flavor of politics even before he showed his hand in that interview.

 What I want to know is, why has this man not been arrested?
 Why does he still have land, possessions, etc?
 Because he is a wealthy rancher in a sparsely populated state, he gets to hold guns on federal officials and remain at large?
 He’s a simple tax cheat.
 Make an example of him, already.

-Was on Facebook the other day (months ago, actually) after having just watched the movie Lincoln (now available streaming from Amazon! lol) and stumbled across an image posted on the wall of Free Talk Livea libertarian syndicated radio show / podcast that I’ve always considered a bit of a train wreck, unfortunately I don’t have time to sit around listening to train wrecks these days.
-Someone had taken one of Lincoln’s quotes out of context and edited it.
-It ran like this;
+I was on Facebook the other day (it was months ago, actually.
+Another post I forgot to publish) after having just watched the movie Lincoln and stumbled across an image posted on the wall of Free Talk Livea libertarian syndicated radio show / podcast that I’ve always considered a bit of a train wreck.
+Unfortunately I don’t have time to sit around listening to train wrecks these days, so I haven’t listened to the show in quite a while.

 I have no purpose to introduce political and social equality between the white and the black races.
 There is a physical difference between the two, which, in my judgment, will probably forever forbid their living together upon the footing of perfect equality, and inasmuch as it becomes a necessity that there must be a difference, I am in favor of the race to which I belong having the superior position.